-You don’t know dosage amount, side effects, impact on judgement, signs of allergic reactions.
-Used in night clubs, at parties, raves, rock concerts, bars and other hangouts, club drugs have become a problem of epidemic proportions.
+You don’t know the dosage amount, side effects, impact on judgment, signs of allergic reactions.
+Used in nightclubs, at parties, raves, rock concerts, bars, and other hangouts, club drugs have become a problem of epidemic proportions.

 Club drugs often require recovery therapy to avoid relapse